 The Klamath River Renewal Corporation (Renewal Corporation) will implement this Fire Management Plan (FMP) to address fire risks associated with the physical removal of four dams (Iron Gate, Copco No. 1, and Copco No. 2 in California, and J.C.
 Boyle in Oregon) of the Lower Klamath Project (FERC Project No. 14803).
 PacifiCorp (as the licensee and owner of the Project), the states of California and Oregon (the States), tribes, and other stakeholders entered into the Klamath Hydropower Settlement Agreement (KSHA, 2016).
 The Renewal Corporation is implementing this settlement, which establishes a process leading to dam removal.
 The Renewal Corporation has applied to the Federal Energy Regulatory Commission (FERC) to surrender the license for the Project.
 The FMP is part of the Definite Decommissioning Plan.
-When FERC issues a license surrender order, the Renewal Corporation will be legally responsible to implement all commitments in that plan, including the FMP.
-A Memorandum of Agreement, signed by the Renewal Corporation, the States, PacifiCorp, and the Yurok and Karuk tribes in November 2020, adds the States as co-licensees for the purpose of license surrender.
+When FERC issues a License Surrender Order, the Renewal Corporation will be legally responsible to implement all commitments in that plan, including the FMP.
+A Memorandum of Agreement, signed by the Renewal Corporation, the States, PacifiCorp, and the Yurok and Karuk tribes in November 2020, adds the States as co-licensees for the purpose of License Surrender.

 The Renewal Corporation developed the FMP in consultation with CalFire Siskiyou Unit, Oregon Department of Forestry (ODF) Klamath Lake and Southwest Oregon Districts, and local fire departments.
-Letters of support for the FMP from CalFire and ODF are in Appendix C.
+Letters of support for a prior (2020) version of the FMP from CalFire and ODF are in Appendix C. This December 2021 version of the Plan is substantively the same as the prior version that CalFire and ODF reviewed and supported.
+Based on conversations with CalFire, there was a change in approach at one California site, and that change is reflected in the December 2021 version of the Plan.